 Earth scientists know limestone as a family of rocks primarily made of calcium carbonate.
 To a certain extent, limestone is biochemical since this is the primary material of scallop shells.
 In the Israeli and Palestinian regions, limestone is known as kurkar, which has a higher quartz content approaching marble, although it’s rarely white.

 In essence, marble is limestone that underwent an additional metamorphic process resulting in crystalline calcium carbonate.

 This interesting and very colorful stone is most commonly used for jewelry applications, and it’s composed of silicate minerals plus quartz that has crystallized various times.

 Through various geologic processes, sandstone with very high quartz content will eventually turn into quartzite, scientifically known as phyllite.
 As previously mentioned, granite with very high quartz content may actually be quartzite, one of the strongest natural stones.

 Quite a few surface minerals, most of them mixed with sand that has been fused into rock, make up sandstone.
 The proper scientific description would be clastic sedimentary rock.

 Geologically speaking, slate is shale rock or siltstone, which results from sedimentary processes involving clay minerals and volcanic ash.

 Based on petrology, soapstone is talc schist material with an interesting surface that feels soapy to the touch.
-Soapstone needs a special finish when used for construction purposes because it’s very soft.
+Soapstone is a hard/dense type of natural stone.